Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Additional Documentation/Container Registry/Managing Quay.md

 # Managing Quay

-This guide covers how to create organizations, teams, and repositories in Quay.
+This guide covers how to create and manage organizations, teams, repositories, and robot accounts in Quay.

 ## Creating Organizations & Teams